-Over Twenty-four Years of Learning Together.
+Over Twenty-seven Years of Learning Together.
 These are the names of scholars who’ve participated at Aitz Hayim:

 Rabbi Amitai Adler, Rabbi Julie Pelc Adler, Professor Stephen Asma, Rabbi Elan Babchuck, Rabbi Jordan Bendat-Appel, Meron Benvenisti, Rabbi Phyllis Berman, Robert Bloom, Ron Brauner, Joel Braunold, Rabbi Herbert Bronstein, Ellen Cannon, Shoshana Cardin, Joel Carp, Aaron Cohen, Avram Cohen, Robert Cohen, Irwin Corey, Rabbi Rachel Cowan, Anita Diamant, Abba Eban z’l, Gerard Edery, Yitzhak Eitan, Rabbi Ayalon Eliach, Rachel Elior, Albert Erez, Walter Eytanz’l, Leonard Fein, Rabbi Ed Feinstein, Rabbi Tirzah Firestone, Hertzel Fishman, Aaron Freeman, Neal Gabler, Jack Gabriel, Yoram Getzler, Neil Gilman, Rabbi Shefa Gold, J.J.
 Goldberg, Calvin Goldsheider, Hersh Goodman, Rosalee Grad, Rabbi Joel Grishaver, Professor Rachel Gross, Professor Baruch Halpern, Rabbi David Hartman, Rabbi Donniel Hartman, Dr. Judith Heilizer, Lee Meyerhoff Hendler, Susannah Heschel, Rabbi Lizzi Heydeman, Larry Hoffman, Barry Holtz, Bethamie Horowitz, Mayor Ron Huldai, Raphael Israeli, Vicky Judits, Professor Steven T. Katz, Michael Koplow, Michael Kotzin, David Kraemer, Rabbi Irwin Kula, Yehuda Kurtzer, Rabbi Benay Lappe, Rabbi Tsafi Lev, Howard Levy, Hal Linden, Nati Lior, Seth Lipsky, Shaul Magid, Tamar Manassah, John McCormick, Martin Ben Moreh, Rabbi Deborah Dash Moore, Steven Nasitir, Joan Nathan, Shalom Paul, Kalyan Pathak, Jane Peppler, Peter Pitzele, Nathaniel Popper, Moshe Ram, Harold Ramis z’l, Raven Theater, Rabbi Jack Riemer, David Roet, Guy Rolnick, Professor Alvin Rosenfeld, David Roskies, Ruth Rothstein, Dale Schatz, Peninnah Schram, Alice Shalvi, Rami Shapiro, Ari Shavit, Leah Silverstein, Sidney Sorkin, Corinne Stavish, Lynn Sweet, Rabbi Joseph Tabachnick,z’l, Craig Taubman, Jay Tcath, Itai Tennenbaum, Professor Alvin Tillery, Jeff Veidlinger, Arthur Waskow, Richard Wexler,